Friday, April 15, 2011

 1. Turn dial, look for a "TO" indication

-2. While the "TO" indication is present, center needle
+2. While maintaining a "TO" indication, center needle

 3. Read value from top of OBS protractor

-4. Turn aircraft to a magnet value equal to the value on top of the OBS protractor
+4. Turn aircraft to a heading equal to the value on top of the OBS protractor

 5. Make appropriate corrections to keep the CDI needle in the center